Indexing in Pydongo¶

 .build_index()

-Note: TTL is not supported for TEXT
+Note: TTL is not supported for TEXT and HASHED indexes.

 πͺ Automatic Index Type Inference¶

-When you call .as_index()
+When you call .as_index() on a field:

-- If the field is a str
+- If the field is a str, it automatically uses TEXT index

 - Otherwise defaults to ASCENDING

-You can override the default by calling .use_index_type()
+You can override the default by calling .use_index_type() explicitly.

 π§ͺ Testing Indexes¶